Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

 \subsection{Hydration free energies}

-Hydration free energies of cations such as Na+ and K+ and of small molecules like water are one of the most simple case study for free energy methods as one expects no real challenge in terms of orthogonal space sampling for these systems.
+Hydration free energies of cations such as Na+ and K+ and of small molecules like water are among the simplest case studies for free energy methods as one expects no real challenge in terms of orthogonal space sampling for these systems.
 This is why we don't rely on the multiple walker strategy in this section.
-Still, for the case of the cations, these simulations require to sample the annihilation of the strong electrostatic interactions between the ion and its coordinated water molecules in the electrostatic leg and the (small) cavitation due to the annihilation of the associated van der Waals interactions.
+Still, for the case of the cations, these simulations require sampling the annihilation of the strong electrostatic interactions between the ion and its coordinated water molecules in the electrostatic leg and the (small) cavitation due to the annihilation of the associated van der Waals interactions.
 Conversely, sampling the electrostatic annihilation is expected to be easier for the water molecule but the annihilation of the van der Waals interactions is expected to be more challenging.
-In practice we compare the results obtained with fixed (equi-spaced) $\lambda$ windows (10 for the van der Waals annihilation and 10 for the electrostatics and polarization annihilation) of 4 ns with a single lambda-ABF trajectory of 10ns.
-The goal here is not to assess speed of convergence of the methods but to validate that lambda-ABF is unbiased with respect to a reference.
+In practice, we compare the results obtained with fixed (equispaced) $\lambda$ windows (10 for the van der Waals annihilation and 10 for the electrostatics and polarization annihilation) of 4~ns with a single lambda-ABF trajectory of 10~ns.
+The goal here is not to assess the rate of convergence of the methods but to validate that lambda-ABF is unbiased with respect to a reference.

 To be able to compare the ion solvation free energies to experimental results that typically choose to use standard states of 1~Atm for the gas and a 1 molar solution a correction of $\beta^{-1}\text{ln}(\frac{V_{1\text{Atm}}}{V_{1M}})=1.9$~kcal/mol was added to the hydration free energies of \chemform{Na^+} and \chemform{K^+}, as described in ref \cite{grossfield2003ion}.